nchirag/CAC-2/README.md

 Table of Contents

-1.About the Project
+1. About the Project
-2.Getting started
+2. Getting started
-3.Home
+3. Home
-4.AboutUs
+4. AboutUs
-5.Rent Venue
+5. Rent Venue
-6.Shoes and Events
+6. Shows and Events
-7.My Cart
+7. My Cart
-8.Dashboard
+8. Dashboard

 About the project

-Stellar Pass Event Management Website is a online platform designed to streamline and enhance the process of organizing and managing events.
+Stellar Pass Event Management Website is an online platform designed to streamline and enhance the process of organizing and managing events.
 This comprehensive website offers a range of features and functionalities to ensure a seamless and efficient event planning experience.

 Key Features: